Parenting NI is fully committed to protecting your privacy.

 In this notice “we”, “us” and “our” refers to Parenting for NI Ltd trading as Parenting NI.
 We are registered in Northern Ireland as a Company Limited by Guarantee (Company Number: NI30087.
-Registered office: 42 Dublin Road, Belfast, BT2 7HN.
+Registered office: First Floor, Unit 3, Hawthorn Office Park, 39a Stockman’s Way, Belfast, BT9 7ET.
 A charity: Inland Revenue Number: XR93772 and registered with the Charity Commission NI: Northern Ireland Charity Number: NIC103613.

 Parenting NI has been a leading organisation for supporting parents since 1979.
 Our focus is on prevention and early intervention in order to ensure the best outcomes for children and young people.
 All of Parenting NI services have been developed based on the needs of parents.
 These services for parents or carers are:-

 - Home Visiting